 While it may take little leg work to get here, this secluded spot on Lamma Island boasts crystal clear water and a beautiful strip of sand.
 Its distance from civilization ensures its low crowd density even on weekends.

 Water Quality: Excellent, 5/5.
 Aside from uninhabited islands, Lo So Shing is it the cleanest beach in Hong Kong.
 If you want to baptize your swimming trunks, this is the place to come.

-Facilities: About a 60-minute hike from Yung Shue Wan on Lamma Island, Lo So Shing's location is one of its greatest attractions; however, its seclusion does mean there is little opportunity for donkey rides or sipping cocktails on the seafront.
+Facilities: Surprisingly good.
+About a 60-minute hike from Yung Shue Wan on Lamma Island, Lo So Shing's location is one of its greatest attractions; however, its seclusion does mean there is little opportunity for donkey rides or sipping cocktails on the seafront.
 You’ll find lifeguards, shark nets, and changing rooms but little else.

 03 of 08

-Out on Lantau Island, Silvermine Bay is a relaxed beach next to Lantau's unofficial capital, Mui Wo.
-Lantau is much more chilled out than Hong Kong Island, and it's a great option if you have kids.
-Also on Lantau is the Ngong Ping Cable Car and the jaw dropping Tian Tan Big Buddha.
-To get there, take Ferry from Central Pier to Lantau Island.
+Out on Lantau Island in the New Territories, Silvermine Bay is a relaxed beach next to Lantau's unofficial capital, Mui Wo.
+Lantau is much more chilled-out than Hong Kong Island, and it's a great option for travelers with kids.

 04 of 08

-Shek O is a beautiful beach set on the south of Hong Kong Island, popular with suits on retreat from the city.
-To reach it, take the No 9 Minibus from Shau Kei Wan MTR station.
+Shek O is a beautiful beach set on the southeast of Hong Kong Island, and is popular with suits on retreat from the city.
+Many first-time beachgoers in Hong Kong take advantage of Shek O’s accessibility and visit it first.

 Water Quality: Good, 4/5.
 Shek O's water quality makes it worth the extra effort to reach.
 Around the corner, Big Wave Bay also has excellent water quality, and it has the best surfing in Hong Kong.

 Facilities: Very good.
 This fantastic seaside village has a wide selection of quaint restaurants that offer great al fresco seating.
-Changing rooms, lifeguards, and shark nets are all also in place.Continue to 5 of 6 below.
+Changing rooms, lifeguards, and shark nets are all also in place.Continue to 5 of 8 below.

 05 of 08

-Probably Hong Kong's most-visited beach, Deep Water Bay's popularity can be attributed to its proximity to Central rather than the quality of the beach.
+Probably Hong Kong's most-visited beach, Repulse Bay's popularity can be attributed to its proximity to Central rather than the quality of the beach.
 Still, it remains Hong Kong’s top luxury beach spot, its scenic waterfront jammed with luxury restaurants, shopping and endless hordes of mainland Chinese tourists.

 06 of 08